They are local celebrities and successful businessmen, designers and restaurateurs. But above all, they are the hometown heroes of the U football.

 JV: I predict an ACC title game.
 I don’t know if we are going to win that game; it depends who comes out from the other side.
 But I think that if we beat LSU, we’ll be favored in every game throughout the rest of the year.
 And it’s a good chance that we could run the table.

-PHOTOGRAPHY BY GESI SCHILLING
+Photography by: PHOTOGRAPHY BY GESI SCHILLING